News

 History

-VBB Artistic Director/ Founder Sehba Sarwar is the visionary for VBB, and has been leading the organization for a decade.
+VBB Artistic Director/ Founder Sehba Sarwar has been leading VBB since its inception.
 She is a writer, multidisciplinary artist and activist.
 Her published works include a novel (Black Wings, Alhamra, 2004), and essays, short stories, and poems (in journals, anthologies, and newspapers including the New York Times Sunday Magazine, Callaloo and Asia).
 Her video collages have been screened in Pakistan, Egypt, India and around the US.
 Sarwar has been visualizing and producing VBB shows since 1999, and she produces VBB's living room art productions.
 Contact: sehba<at>vbbarts.org

 Copyright ©2011 Voices Breaking Boundaries